 Point-of-Sale and Advertising Integration

-There needed to be some coordination between various point-of-sale material L & M was designing along with the advertising that was being prepared by C & H. To address these concerns, there was a meeting on August 14, 1957, at the Calkins & Holden offices in NYC with personnel from that agency, L & M and Bavarian.
-This was indicated in a conference report dated a few days later.
+There also needed to be coordination between the various point-of-sale material L & M was designing and the advertisements that were being prepared by C & H. To address these concerns, a meeting was held on August 14, 1957, at the Calkins & Holden offices in NYC, with personnel from L & M and Bavarian in attendance.
+This event was noted in a conference report dated a few days later.
 Different types of point-of-sale (POS) advertising presented by Bavarian's Advertising Manager, Larry Rinck, were discussed.
-Such items would include "shelf talkers" that would fit on shelf aprons used in supermarkets.
-An example of a shelf talker is on the right above, supplied by L & M to Louis L. Schott.
-A couple different variations of it are shown in the photo below it along with its use in a display.
+Such items included "shelf talkers,” appliques that would fit on shelf aprons used in supermarkets.
+An example of a shelf talker is shown on the right above, supplied by L & M to Louis L. Schott.
+Different variations are shown in the photo directly below it, along with its use in a display.

-Besides a case for 12 ounce bottles and cartons for cans, Bavarian was interested in a way to package quarts.
-So, another item addressed in the aforesaid report above, was an interest in a creating a carton that would hold six quarts.
-L & M presented a proposal for design modifications of a fibre carry-out returnable case for six quarts made by Container Corporation.
-They proceeded on the assignment, but encountered various challenges as discussed in a letter to David Osler with L & M sent to Louis Schott on August 23, 1957.
+In addition a case for 12 ounce bottles and cartons for cans, Bavarian was interested in identifying a new way to package quarts.
+So, another item addressed in the above-mentioned report was the possibility of creating a carton that would hold six quarts.
+L & M presented a proposal for design modifications of a fibre carry-out returnable case for of this size made by Container Corporation.
+They proceeded on the assignment, but encountered various challenges, as discussed in a letter to David Osler with L & M sent to Louis Schott on August 23, 1957.
 These challenges were overcome and an example of "the Big Six" for Bavarian/s is shown on the left.

 c.
 1958.
 Source: Gary Schmeh.